Deep Mobile Access: how to get your 5G program over the line

 We believe it’s the only long-term, sustainable solution.

-Networks are scrambling for Massive MIMO to buy themselves more time, while industry continues to grapple with small cell implementation challenges.
+Networks are scrambling for Massive MIMO to buy themselves more time, while the industry continues to grapple with small-cell implementation challenges.

 These challenges include a dearth of Dark Fibre supply to provide the backhaul for what will literally be: